Photon counting readout for detection and inference of gravitational waves from neutron star merger remnants: Implications

 \section{Implications}

 ~ We have explored photon counting as an alternative readout scheme of future GW detectors for bands dominated by quantum noise.
-Considering $>1\,$kHz data that are dominated by shot noise, we showed that photon counting can plausibly outperform traditional homodyne for BNS post-merger signals.
+Considering $>1\,$kHz data that are dominated by shot noise, we showed that photon counting can plausibly outperform traditional homodyne for {inferring the properties of BNS postmerger signals and constraining the EoS}.
 Sub-$1\,$kHz frequencies will be dominated by classical noise, hence the standard homodyne readout is preferable.